donboulton666/bibwoe.com/src/content/posts/soul-hell.md

 I as the Holy Spirit are responsible for destruction and creation.
 My responsibility within father God's conception is to make sure everything goes according to God's perfection of conception.

-You could say in a way I'm the Devil and God, of which I'm neither, I care nothing for life astray, creation and recreation is what I am responsible for.
+You could say in a way I'm the job of being the Devil and God, of which I'm neither, I care nothing for life astray, creation and recreation is what I am responsible for.
+Sometimes thru destruction.

 </Section>